cwlowder/netTest/README.md

     * Can be set to an int
 * sizeoflong
     * Number of bytes in a long
     * Can be set to an int
+* sizeofchar
+    * Number of bytes for a char, a series of chars make up a string
+    * Can be set to an int
+* sizeofbyte
+    * Number of bytes in a byte
+    * Can be set to an int